ajaypeesa/DevOps-Interview-Guide/13. Atlassian Suite/README.md

 **10. Describe your experience with automating workflows in Jira.**

    - *Answer:* Jira offers a powerful workflow engine.
 I've customized workflows based on the team's needs, added post functions to automate tasks upon transition, and implemented conditions and validators to enforce process rules.
-Additionally, tools like ScriptRunner can further
+Additionally, tools like ScriptRunner can further enhance automation capabilities in Jira.

+**11. How do you ensure that the Atlassian tools are always available, especially in high-demand periods?**

+   - *Answer:* Load balancing, clustering (like Jira Data Center), and regular performance monitoring are vital.
+Proactively monitoring system metrics and setting up alerts ensures that any performance degradation is quickly addressed.
+Regularly updating and maintaining the infrastructure helps in preventing unforeseen downtimes.

+**12. Can you share an instance where you had to customize or extend the functionality of an Atlassian tool, and how you went about it?**

+   - *Answer:* In a previous project, we needed to integrate Jira with an external CRM tool.
+While there was no direct integration available, we leveraged Jira's REST API and developed a custom integration layer.
+Additionally, we used marketplace add-ons and custom scripts to enhance the Jira dashboard with data from the CRM.

    ---